Diagnostic Models#

 Custom Diagnostic Models#

-Integrating your own diagnostic is easy, just satisfy the interface above.
-We recommend that you review the Extending Earth2Studio examples, which will step you through the process of implementing your own diagnostic model.
+To integrate your own diagnostic, satisfy the interface above.
+We recommend reviewing the Extending Earth2Studio examples, which walk you through implementing a custom diagnostic model.

 Contributing a Diagnostic Model#

 Want to add your diagnostic to the package?
-Great, we will be happy to work with you.
-At the minimum we expect the model to abide by the defined interface and meet the requirements set forth in our contribution guide.
-Typically, you are expected to provide the weights of the model in a downloadable location that can fetched.
+We are happy to work with you.
+We expect the model to abide by the defined interface and meet the requirements set forth in our contribution guide.
+Typically, you are expected to provide the weights of the model in a downloadable location that can be fetched.

 Open an issue when you have an initial implementation you would like us to review.
-If you’re aware of an existing model and want us to implement it, open a feature request and we will get it triaged.
+If you are aware of an existing model and want us to implement it, open a feature request and we will get it triaged.